~ Playwright & actress in the one-woman show

 after more than 800 performances.

-~ Playwright & director of JimmyLee, the story of
+~ Playwright & director of JimmyLee, a drama about

 how the death of Jimmie Lee Jackson led to the